justnonamenoname/lifeticle/readme.md

 The structures of qualia of images and sounds are different.
 It can be concluded that different people receiving the same signals for these qualia structurally see and hear the same.
 Therefore, the answer to the question - does one person see blue as blue and red as red like another person - is most likely yes, at least there is no reason to think otherwise.
-Examining feedback can clarify the question
+The information that is transferred during the reverse influence will help to clarify the question.

 **Information**